 It must be noted however that people who suffer from diabetes must always consult their doctors first before engaging in the ketogenic diet to make it successful and safe.

 Studies show that the ketogenic diet can starve and kill cancer cells in the body.
 Processed foods which are low in nutrients can cause the cancer cells to increase in numbers.
 But since the ketogenic diet is a low-carb and low-sugar diet, it can effectively reduce or fight cancer.

 This type of diet should be followed by anyone especially to those whose family have a history of cancer.
 The ketogenic diet can prevent several cancers such as colon cancer, lung cancer, bone cancer, and others.

 The ketogenic diet must always start with a plan.
-The more you restrict yourself with carbohydrates, the greater chances of letting yourself enter in ketosis.
+The more you restrict yourself with carbohydrates, the greater chances of letting yourself enter into ketosis.

-The first thing to do is to limit your carbohydrates by eating dairy, nuts, and vegetables only.
-Avoid eating processed carbs such as wheat, cereals, pasta, bread, doughnut, cookies, and other baked products.
+nstead eat dairy products, nuts, and other vegetables Avoid from eating processed carbs such as wheat, cereals, pasta, bread, doughnut, cookies, and other baked products.
 Also, prevent sugar or sweet foods such as maple syrup, artificial sweeteners, diet soda, and honey.
 There are also fruits to avoid in this diet such as bananas, apple, and oranges.

 You can eat star fruit, berries, or avocado which must be moderately consumed.
 Also, consume dark green and leafy vegetables like spinach, broccoli, kale, and cauliflower.